-The Union Academy Language Policy Committee consists of the Language A and Language B teachers, as well as the media center specialist, teacher resource specialist trainer, MYP coordinator, and school principal.
+The Union Academy Language Policy Committee consists of the Language and Literature and Language Acquisition teachers, as well as the media center specialist, MYP coordinator, school principal and school assistant principal.

 Union Academy is committed to serving all students through the IB Middle Years Programme.
 Language is a vital instrument for learning, and every teacher on our campus is considered a teacher of language.
 We know the instruction in English as well as learning a second language positively affects intellectual growth and enhances a child’s cognitive development.
 Through the exploration of language, students become communicators in our multilingual world.